Sallat-M/FileToLink/README.md

 `ARCHIVE_CHANNEL_ID` : Create a new channel (private/public), post anything in the channel, forward the post to @message_ids_bot, now copy and paste chat_forward in this field.

-`Session_String` : [Not Required] Use session_generator.py to generate Pyrogram Session String, If you don't add it the bot will create a new session every Restarting.
+`Session_String` : [Optional] Use session_generator.py to generate Pyrogram Session String, If you don't add it the bot will create a new session every Restarting.

 ## How to use the bot